geospaitial-lab/aviary/docs/cli_reference/aviary.md

 ## `aviary`

-Python Framework for tile-based processing of geospatial data
+Pythonic framework for AI inference on geospatial data

 ### **USAGE**